siddharth-sundarraman/flask-csv/README.md

 --form 'schema="public"'
 ```
 # Viewing tables
-Ppen the SQLite CLI and connect to the database using the command in your terminal:
+Open the SQLite CLI and connect to the database using the command in terminal:

 ```
 sqlite3 project.db